-- All parents whose children are participating in Sunday school, Vacation Bible School or other church events should sign a child release and/or registration form. - Each group of children should have at least two workers, at least one being an adult, present at all times. - For children, infant through kindergarten age, the desirable ratio is one worker for every five children.
+- All parents whose children are participating in Sunday school, Vacation Bible School or other church events must sign a "Child Release and/or Registration" form. - Each group of children must be overseen by at least two workers, one of whom must be an adult; at least one worker must be present at all times. - For infants through kindergarten-age children, the desirable ratio is one worker for every five children.
 For grades one through six, the desirable ratio is one worker for each eight children. - Classroom doors are to be shut and locked during teaching time.
-A supervisor or designated adult representative will circulate where children's activities are occurring. - When taking children to the rest room, it is preferable for workers to supervise children of the same gender when possible.
-The worker should stay out of the rest room at the open door until the child is finished in the stall.
-Workers enter to assist only when necessary. - In the nursery, diapers are to be changed only in designated areas and in the presence of other caregivers. - At the end of each class, children will only be released to their parent or designated guardian. - No worker is permitted to use any type of corporal punishment to correct or discipline a child.
-As a general guideline, workers should only touch children on parts of the body that would not be covered by a bathing suit.
-If noncorporal methods such as positive incentive, talking to the child or time-outs are ineffective in changing disruptive behavior, teachers or other workers should bring the child to the parent and inform their supervisor of the problem.
+A supervisor or designated adult representative will circulate where children's activities are occurring. - When taking children to the bathroom, it is preferable for workers to supervise children of the same gender when possible.
+The worker should stay out of the bathroom at the open door until the child is finished in the stall.
+Workers enter to assist only when necessary. - In the nursery, diapers are to be changed only in designated areas and in the presence of other care\givers. - At the end of each class, children will be released only to their parent or designated guardian. - No worker is permitted to use any type of corporal punishment to correct or discipline a child.
+As a general guideline, workers should touch children only on parts of the body that would not be covered by a bathing suit.
+If non-corporal methods such as positive incentive, talking to the child, or time-outs are ineffective in changing disruptive behavior, teachers or other workers should bring the child to the parent and inform the supervisor of the problem.